The study right has begun 1.8.2005 or after

 Also, if a student has enrolled as absent, or neglected to register to the University for the past two academic years, a study right is declared passive.

 The past two academic years refer to the academic year when the check for passive study rights is made, and the academic year before that.
-E.g. student receives a message notifying of declaration of passive study right in early 2019.
-Study right is marked passive 1.8.2019, if there are no study attainments during 1.8.2017-15.4.2019 and a student has not registered as present.
+E.g. student receives a message notifying of declaration of passive study right during Spring 2020.
+Study right is marked passive 1.8.2020, if there are no study attainments during 1.8.2018-15.4.2020 and a student has not registered as present.

 Transfer to passive register is done separately for each study right.
 If a student has no other valid study rights, the student’s status in study register will be “deregistered”.
 Student whose status is removed from register can’t belong to a student union and will not show in statistics.
 Student is not qualified to receive financial aid for students, nor other benefits related to student status.